10 Most Expensive Yachts in 2026 (Billionaire Superyachts Ranked by Price & Size)

 Market Growth: The ultra-luxury segment (yachts over 80 meters) is forecast to expand at a 12.20% CAGR through 2030, reflecting UHNWIs' preference for bespoke floating estates with comprehensive amenities.
 The demand for mid-sized superyachts (40-80 meters) is also strong, dominating the market with a share of approximately 46.8% in 2025.

 New Build Pipeline: The industry is experiencing a surge in new orders, with shipyards operating at near full capacity.
-The latest build pipeline is valued at over $15 billion in vessels under Construction, with a particular focus on innovative and sustainable designs.
+The latest build pipeline is valued at over $15 billion in ships under Construction, with a particular focus on innovative and sustainable designs.

 Technology Integration: The trend towards sustainability is accelerating.
 It is projected that 30% of new builds will feature hybrid or fully electric propulsion systems by 2027, reflecting a heightened environmental consciousness among buyers and a global drive for greener solutions.